Sestet

 A sestet is six lines of poetry forming a stanza or complete poem.
 A sestet is also the name given to the second division of an Italian sonnet (as opposed to an English or Spenserian Sonnet), which must consist of an octave, of eight lines, succeeded by a sestet, of six lines.

 The etymology of the word can be traced to the Italian word sestetto, meaning “sixth”.
 The origin of the sonnet form has been traced to poems by Giacomo da Lentini in Sicily.
 The original sonnet form is the Sicilian Sonnet (also in octave and sestet) rhyming $\mathrm{ABABABAB \,\, CDECDE}$ or $\mathrm{CDCDCD}$.
 It is generally believed that the first eight lines derive from the Sicilian form of the Stramboto.

 The first recognized and documented user of this poetical form was the Italian poet Petrarch.
-In the usual course the rhymes are arranged ABCABC$\mathrm{ABCABC}$, but this is not necessary.
-One example is from Srasimum's Sestet which has a rhyme scheme of $\mathrm{AACBBC}$.
+In the usual course the rhymes are arranged $\mathrm{ABCABC}$, but this is not necessary.